The Yummy Life

 Pumpkin Pecan Croissant Bread Pudding

 Step 1.
-Assemble the ingredients: croissants, eggs, sugar, brown sugar, salt, vanilla, canned pumpkin, pumpkin pie spice, half-and-half, 2% milk, toasted pecans
+Assemble the ingredients: croissants, eggs, sugar, brown sugar, salt, vanilla, canned pumpkin, half-and-half, 2% milk, toasted pecans, pumpkin pie spice (buy it or make your own with my recipe)

 Step 2.
 Cut the croissants into 1-inch cubes and arrange in a 9x13 dish that's been lightly coated with cooking spray.